Academy History

 1984

-Neville Lovett Community School was a mid-sized comprehensive (ages 11 - 16) mixed-sex school of 800 pupils, located on St Anne's Grove, Fareham.
+Neville Lovett was a mid-sized comprehensive school for students of mixed sex aged 11 to 16.
+The school served around 800 students and was located on St Anne's Grove, Fareham.
 It was the first school in Hampshire designated as a Specialist Maths and Computing College in September 2003.
 The school was named after the first Bishop of Portsmouth, Neville Lovett.